 Have you let your insurance lapse?

-When was the last time you checked the value of the jewellery that you own?
+When was the last time you checked the value of your jewellery?
+Could you be under-assured?

-A precious jewellery piece set with or with out diamonds and gemstones is probably one of the most expensive things that you own and wear on a daily basis.
+A piece of precious jewellery set with or without diamonds and gemstones is probably one of the most expensive things you own and wear daily.

-Even though insuring your new jewellery through your home insurance or a specialist company like TH March is a relatively simple thing to do many fails to take this cover out at the point of sale or neglect to revalue an existing piece that they already own.
+Even though insuring your new jewellery through your home insurance or a specialist company like TH March is relatively simple, many fail to take this cover out at the point of sale or neglect to revalue an existing piece they already own.

-The estimations are that there are around six million UK households underinsured for their jewellery alone.
+The current estimations are that there are around six million UK households underinsured for their jewellery alone.

 Price fluctuations of diamonds, gemstones and precious metals are a regular occurrence.
-Here in the UK, this has been further exacerbated since the referendum result last year which has seen a massive decline of 20% in the value of the pound against the dollar.
+This fall in the pound’s value has been further exacerbated here in the UK since the referendum results in 2016.
+Was has brought about a decline of 20% in the pound value against the dollar.
 And the pound has fallen over 15% in this 2022 calendar year.

 The dollar influence

-What you might not be aware of is that jewellery commodities such as precious metals, diamonds, and gemstones are all bought in dollars, so the pounds drop in value alone has had a massive impact on the value of your jewellery.
+You might not be aware that jewellery commodities such as precious metals, diamonds, and gemstones are all bought in dollars.
+So the pound’s drop in value has dramatically impacted the value of your jewellery.

-It’s so important that all of your jewellery is in insured for its full value.
-If you fail to do this and subsequently need to make a claim and are under insured, you will not be entitled to the full amount of your loss.
+I can’t stress enough how important all of your jewellery is insured for its up-to-date value.
+If you fail to do this, subsequently need to make a claim, and are underinsured, you will not be entitled to the total amount of your loss.

-Your settlement for a claim on an under insured jewellery piece will reduce in line with the actual sum insured, and you will, therefore, have to cover the remaining cost of the loss or damage yourself.
+Your settlement for a claim on an underinsured jewellery piece will reduce in line with the actual sum insured, and you will have to cover the remaining cost of the loss or damage yourself.